fw4spl-org/fw4spl-doc/SAD/src/SDM-SAD-SigSlot.rst

 Signals and slots used in objects and services
 -------------------------------------------------------

-Slots are used in both objects and services, whereas signals are only used in services.
+Signals are used in both objects and services, whereas slots are only used in services.
 The abstract class ``fwData::Object`` inherits from the ``HasSignals`` class as a basis to use signals :

 .. code-block:: c++